brendanhasz/probflow/docs/api.rst

 * :mod:`.modules`
 * :mod:`.models`

-a module which contains pre-built models for standard tasks:
+as well as a module which contains pre-built models for standard tasks:

 * :mod:`.applications`